Mesilla, NM

 View of La Posta from the Plaza

 The town of Mesilla is a well known tourist attraction, and is one which I find very interesting and worthwhile visiting.
 Most of the restaurants and shops are located on the Plaza, where there is free parking either on the Plaza or not far away.
-The shops include some that sell local food specialties, such as pecans at the Mesilla Valley Store.
+I think the town lost a number of small shops and other businesses during the pandemic, but the food, scenery, architecture, and people keep me coming back.

 Cuisine: Mexican New Mexican